Amber’s Guide to Orbeez: the water beads about to take over your life

-Whatever you want, really: you can run them through your fingers,, use them as decorations, plant them in the ground (Plants will suck the moisture out of them, so they’re a good way to keep your house plants hydrated, apparently…).
-I found the act of squeezing them – and just running my hands through them – weirdly addictive, so I think they’d work well as a stress toy or similar, but some people use them as and, I have to say, I don’t hate that idea, either…
+Whatever you want, really: you can run them through your fingers, put them in your bath , use them as decorations, plant them in the ground (Plants will suck the moisture out of them, so they’re a good way to keep your house plants hydrated, apparently…).
+I found the act of squeezing them – and just running my hands through them – weirdly addictive, so I think they’d work well as a stress toy or similar, but some people use them as foot spas, and, I have to say, I don’t hate that idea, either…

 Mostly, though, you just clean them up once your child has thrown them across the room for the eleventy-first time: that’s pretty obvious, though, isn’t it?

 Are they toxic?